imvu/imvu-scripting-docs/README.md

 ## Getting started

-To use room scripting, eligible customers can find new UI elements in room deco mode on Web and Desktop.
+To use room scripting, eligible customers can find new UI elements in room deco mode on Web.
 First, navigate to room deco mode and find the new `</>` scripting icon on the top-right hand corner.

 ![An image of the imvu room deco mode with the scripting icon highlighted by a red outline with a red arrow pointing to it](https://static-akm.imvu.com/imvufiles/scripting/step_one.png)